ulises2607/react-teamhub-project/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-- Agradecimientos a UPATECO por brindarnos esta experiencia.
+- Special thanks to UPATECO for providing us with this experience.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>